Our Restoration Process

 - Degraded decorative moldings, some needing repair, others needing replacement.

-- Ugly stains from spilt liquids on the countertop that needed to be bleached, neutralized, and selectively re-colored.
+- Ugly stains and blemishes on the countertop that needed to be bleached, neutralized, and selectively re-colored.

-Let’s look closer at each of these repairs in turn.
+Let’s take a closer look at each of these repairs in turn.

 Issue #1: Mirror Frame Failure